What is a Medical Assistant & What Do They Do?

 Where Do Medical Assistants Work?

-In comparison, physician private practices are smaller in scale.
+• Private practices: Small offices with a structured workflow.
 Thus, the typical workload is lighter, and the pace is slower than what you would find in a hospital.
 In a private practice, medical assistants will likely have more flexibility with their work schedules.

 >> Read More: Typical Medical Assistant Work Schedule & Hours